 Sir William Paton left BTS a bequest to encourage scholarships in the historical aspects of toxicology.
 This donation was matched by the BTS and the Paton Prize established with the aim to promote interest in the history of scientific experiments and ideas.
 The Paton Prize has come to be associated with a distinguished leader in the field who is able to give first hand accounts of ground breaking toxicological discoveries.
+The successful awardee will be an invited guest at the BTS Annual Congress, where they will receive their award and deliver the Paton Prize lecture.

 Awarded to a distinguished leader in the profession of toxicology, safety science and associated disciplines, having made significant scientific contributions in research, teaching, safety assessment and/or regulation.